sidjain-jecrc/pox-over-http/README.md

 In this application, we have a FoodItemData.xml containing information of a food item in an xml format.

-The objective was to create a client-server application that user single URI and HTTP verb(post) to "add" or "get" food items from server.
+First level of Richardson Maturity Model - The objective was to create a client-server application that uses single URI and HTTP verb(post) to "add" or "get" food items from server.

 Development IDE - Netbeans 8.1